Our Machine Learning Filters are ideal for assuring quality data that allows you to measure your online presence

 While we at Spotless do not pretend to be able to help you with the actual measuring of your digital presence, there are no lack of tools that can do so.
-What we can do is to make sure that the data your company is using to do this task of measuring are trustworthy and quality data which all hang together when analysed to portray a true and accurate picture of your digital presence.
+What we can do is to make sure that the data your company is using to do this task of measuring are trustworthy and have data quality through having undergone a thorough data cleaning.
+This means they have data integrity and so all hang together when analysed to portray a true and accurate picture of your digital presence.
 We do this through our unique Machine Learning filters, accessed through a simple-to-use python API, which filters out rogue data so that your data are then ready for action!

 Data stored in datasets in your data lake to help assess your digital presence include Google analytics, your Content Delivery Networks (CDN) and data which measure the various devices people use to access your website(s), typically PCs, tablets and mobiles.
 These data are particularly useful when it comes to marketing, in understanding the impact and range one's digital presence is having and to get an idea of where one's digital offering could be improved.